fjay69/UndertaleTools/wiki.md

 `pause`

-Letís take a look at what the utility has unpacked.
+Let‚Äôs take a look at what the utility has unpacked.

 ![](http://i74.fastpic.ru/big/2016/0126/ad/076f73117b0cb79aa3f19c4ace28b4ad.png)

-- CHUNK Folder ñ contains whole chunks which are only necessary when packaging the game back.
+- CHUNK Folder ‚Äì contains whole chunks which are only necessary when packaging the game back.
-- AUDO Folder ñ contains every sound of the game.
+- AUDO Folder ‚Äì contains every sound of the game.
-- FONT Folder ñ It contains the extracted fonts and sprites for fonts.
+- FONT Folder ‚Äì It contains the extracted fonts and sprites for fonts.
-- FONT_new folder ñ It will be used to replace the fonts with new ones.
+- FONT_new folder ‚Äì It will be used to replace the fonts with new ones.
-- TXTR folder ñ It contains sprite sheets of the game.
+- TXTR folder ‚Äì It contains sprite sheets of the game.
-- STRG.txt file ñ It contains all the strings constants used in the games.
+- original.strg file ‚Äì It contains all the strings constants used in the games.
-- translate.txt file ñ Copy of STRG.txt.
+- translate.strg file ‚Äì Copy of STRG.txt.
 It will contain the translated strings.

+UPD: originally strings placed in txt file so it could be edited by Notepad.
+But some games uses strings with line breakers, so in txt one string split into several ones.
+So you have to use GameMakerStringsEditor to edit strings.

 **2\.** Create a project in Game Maker: Studio.
 I usually load the default demo project.